 HIPE collects information on in-patient and day patient activity from participating hospitals.
-A HIPE discharge record is created when a patient is discharged from (or dies in) hospital, this record contains administrative, demographic and clinical information for this episode of care.
-An episode of care begins at admission to hospital and ends at discharge from (or death in) that hospital.
+A HIPE discharge record is created when a patient is discharged from (or dies in) hospital.
+This record contains administrative, demographic and clinical information for this episode of care.
+An episode of care begins at admission to hospital (or when a decision to admit has been made and the patient is in an ED virtual ward) and ends at discharge from (or death in) that hospital.

 The HIPE Instruction Manual contains full instructions and details of demographic and administrative data elements collected in HIPE.
 Further information on any of the fields discussed below will be found in the Instruction Manual.
-HIPE Instruction Manuals are available from the Healthcare Pricing Office website, see www.hpo.ie .
+HIPE Instruction Manuals are available from the Healthcare Pricing Office website, see www.hpo.ie.